Devoxx4Kids-NPO/littil-documentation/docs/platform/local-development/set-up-backend-environment.md

 For more commands you can run `$ ./quarkus --help` / `$ ./mvnw quarkus:help`

+## Environment variables
+Some Quarkus configuration is injected via environment variables so that the same application can run on any environment.
+To make it easy the configuration has a fallback when no environment variables are found.
+Those configurations are only applicable for the development (local) environment.
+Though, some configuration (such as passwords or keys) should not exist within the code.

+Booting the application without these configuration will result in errors.
+To make it easy to set up environment variables Quarkus has multiple options.
+Working with an local `.env` file is recommended.
+How to implement this in your local environment is described on the [quarkus official documentation site](https://quarkus.io/guides/config-reference#env-file).

+_Make sure you never commit this `.env` file to the repository since it contains sensitive information._

 ## Known issues

 ### Docker daemon not running